FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Abstract

 \section{Abstract}

-The small-scale properties of circumgalactic gas in ordinary galaxies drive its bulk properties.
-For instance, the mass loading of cold neutral gas in galactic outflows affects their bulk momentum; gas cooling and shattering processes on small scales affect the spatial distribution of gas in the cool ($T\sim 10^4\,{\rm K}$) circumgalactic medium (CGM).
-However, hydrodynamical simulations have yet to resolve the CGM on such small scales.
-Spectroscopy (both absorption and emission) remains our primary probe of the small-scale CGM; however, it is challenging to spatially resolve sub-parsec scales.
-Fast radio bursts (FRBs)---microsecond to millisecond duration radio pulses---are temporally broadened (“scattered”) by transverse fluctuations in the mean electron density along the line of sight.
-Critically, the interstellar optics of FRB scattering means that radio pulse scattering is sensitive to transverse electron gradients, often generated by the smallest transverse spatial scales.
-This makes them a powerful, complementary, and scalable probe of the small-scale CGM on sub-parsec transverse scales.
-We show that the distribution of scattering timescales introduced by density fluctuations within a single, foreground halo---the tau distribution function, or TDF---is sensitive to the small-scale spatial morphology of the gas.
-The TDF is readily measurable and is analogous to the areal covering factors reported in quasar absorption statistics.
-We compute the TDF in two regimes: scattering from a turbulent, volume-filling medium (“volumetric scattering”) distributed along the line of sight; and scattering from discrete structures localized along the line of sight which are both anisotropic and elongated with small volume filling fractions (“intermittent scattering”).
-Within these regimes, the TDF is sensitive to whether the cool gas comprises primarily spherical, filamentary (1D), or sheet-like (2D) structures.
-This work sets the stage for upcoming observations which will use hundreds of sight-lines through nearby halos to constrain the ionized, small-scale CGM, and points out a novel science case for FRB detectors like MeerKAT, Parkes, FAST, and the DSA-2000, which are exquisitely sensitive over a narrow field of view.
+The small-scale properties of circumgalactic gas in ordinary galaxies drive its bulk properties: the mass loading of cold neutral gas in galactic outflows affects their bulk momentum; gas cooling processes on small scales affect the spatial distribution of gas in the cool ($T\sim 10^4\,{\rm K}$) circumgalactic medium (CGM).
+However, hydrodynamical simulations have yet to resolve such small scales.
+Spectroscopy remains our primary probe of the small-scale CGM, with which sub-parsec scales are also challenging to resolve.
+Fast radio bursts (FRBs)---microsecond to millisecond duration radio pulses---are temporally broadened (“scattered”) by gradients in the electron density transverse to the line of sight, often generated by fluctuations on the smallest spatial scales.
+This makes FRB scattering a complementary and scalable probe of the small-scale CGM.
+We show that the distribution of scattering timescales induced by density fluctuations within a single, foreground halo---the ``tau distribution function'' (TDF)---is sensitive to the spatial morphology of the gas.
+The TDF is readily measurable and is analogous to areal covering factors reported in quasar absorption statistics.
+We compute the TDF in two regimes: scattering from a turbulent, volume-filling medium (“volumetric scattering”); and scattering from discrete structures localized along the line of sight (“intermittent scattering”).
+Within these regimes, the TDF is sensitive to whether the cool gas comprises spherical, filamentary (1D), or sheet-like (2D) structures.
+This work sets the stage for upcoming observations---from detectors like MeerKAT, Parkes, FAST, and the DSA---which will use hundreds of sight-lines through nearby halos to probe the small-scale CGM.

 \keywords{Radio transient sources (2008), Circumgalactic medium, Absorption spectroscopy}